B1tF8er/bit-logger/docs/README.md

 public void Test()
 {
-    var consoleConfiguration = new Configuration
+    var consoleConfiguration = new ConsoleConfiguration
     {
         Level = Level.Trace // Do not ignore any level and log all messages };

-    var databaseConfiguration = new Configuration
+    var databaseConfiguration = new DatabaseConfiguration
     {
         Level = Level.Warning // Ignore any lower levels and only log messages equal or greater than Warning };

-    var fileConfiguration = new Configuration
+    var fileConfiguration = new FileConfiguration
     {
         Level = Level.Critical // Ignore any lower levels and only log Critical messages };